 Having a third-party individual or group involved to conduct checks minimizes the risk of bias, both conscious and unconscious, particularly if that third party handles the data collection and collation in place of the manager involved.
 That way, the manager doesn’t see how each employee has responded, which makes it a fairer process for the employee.

 Also, some third-party checkers can help implement a double-blind system, in which a manager passes a list of contacts for each employee, but it’s the third party’s responsibility to contact a certain number of them for feedback.
-This is the fairest possible scenario, as means that neither the manager nor employee knows who’s said what.
+This is the fairest possible scenario, as it means that neither the manager nor employee knows who has said what.

-Don’t Use 360 Degree Feedback to Make Staffing or Pay Decisions
+2. Unlink 360 Degree Feedback from Staffing or Salary Decisions

-Given that one of the main benefits of 360-degree feedback is that it reduces employee anxiety around performance reviews, introducing the element of people decisions can reintroduce anxiety and tension.
+Given that one of the main benefits of 360-degree feedback is that it reduces employee anxiety around performance reviews, using these reviews to make staffing or pay decisions can reintroduce anxiety and tension.

 360-degree feedback works best when employees value the process, which is why training employees on how to give meaningful feedback can make this style of performance feedback even more valuable to an organization.
 While ratings of 1-5 are easier to anonymize and take an average, giving trained employees the ability to provide qualitative feedback about an employee often says more than a number.